plasma-group/pigi/packages/docs/src/core/src/specs/contract.rst

 Block-specific Transactions
 ===========================
 In the original Plasma Cash spec, the exiter is required to specify both the exited transaction and its previous "parent" transaction to prevent the "in-flight" attack.
-This attack occurs when the operator delays inclusion of a valid transaction and then inserts an invalid transaction before the valid one.
+This attack occurs when the aggregator delays inclusion of a valid transaction and then inserts an invalid transaction before the valid one.

 This poses a problem for our range-based schemes because a transaction may have multiple parents.
 For example, if Alice sends ``(0, 50)`` to Carol, and Bob sends ``(50, 100)`` to Carol, Carol can now send ``(0, 100)`` to Dave.